julius-speech/julius/00readme.txt

 - New 1-pass grammar recognition
 - Support non-log10nized state priors in DNN model
 - Feature normalization pattern added: mean = input self, variance = static
+- Full support for build with Visual Studio 2017.
 - Now delivered under simplified BSD License

+The CUDA support was tested on Linux with CUDA-8.0, 9.0 and 10.2.
 See Release.txt for full changes and usage example.